1-D Lookup Table

 Extrapolation method —

-a method of processing input values that are outside the range of the dataset of reference points
+a method for processing input values that fall outside the range of the data set of reference points

 Clip